ZEISS-PiWeb/PiWeb-Api/_pages/0124-restapi-dataservice-inspectionplan.md

 {% assign endpoint="/characteristics/:charUuid" %}
 {% assign summary="Fetches a certain characteristics by its :charUuid" %}
 {% assign description="" %}
-{% assign exampleCaption="Fetch the characteristics '/metal part/deviation_3' by its guid" %}
+{% assign exampleCaption="Fetch the characteristic '/metal part/deviation_3' by its guid" %}

 {% capture jsonrequest %}
 {% highlight http %}